Chart Tests

 and then entering the IP address you get, into your web browser's address bar.

 But, as usual, we shouldn’t be convinced that this is working correctly until we see the other scenario.
-What if our Nginx web server would be down?
+What if our Nginx web server is down?
 Would this detect the anomaly?
 We can simulate our Nginx server failing by setting the number of replicas to zero, so no Nginx pods will be running anymore.

 kubectl scale --replicas=0 deployment/my-website-nginx

-Now if we rerun the Helm test, we’ll see a different result, indicating that the test has failed.
+, we’ll see a different result, indicating that the test has failed.

 NAME: my-website